microsoft/BotFramework-WebChat/docs/CITATION.md

 ### Sensitivity label

-Optional metadata to indicate how the subject should be used.
-Commonly use to indicate level of confidentiality of the subject or the audience scope.
+Optional metadata indicating how the subject should be handled, often used to specify the confidentiality level or intended audience scope.

 ### Activity graph